Journey into the Heart of Mongolia’s Nomadic Culture

 Unique traditions and customs of Mongolian nomads

-Here are some of the traditional customs and practices of Mongolian nomads:
+Here are just a few of the traditional customs and practices I had the privilege to experience:

 Role of Genghis Khan in Mongolian culture

-Mongolia celebrates his birthday (which is actually unknown) as a national holiday.
-Every year, a festival is held in his honor in the capital city of Ulaanbaatar.
+Mongolians celebrates his birthday (which is actually unknown) as a national holiday.
+A festival is held annually in his honor in the capital city of Ulaanbaatar.
 The festival features traditional music and dance, as well as lectures on his life and legacy.

 The impressive Chinggis Khaan Statue just outside of the capital Ulaanbaatar.